pliantmeerkat/CV/README.md

   - Usage of new and improved techniques across each program
   - Tackling problems head on and on my own intiative
   - Willingness to learn and commitment to improvment
   - Receptivness to feedback, many files/ applications are written poorly yet I still share them in order to find new ways to         improve

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+#### High Pressure Situations/ Teamwork

+Working well under pressure is a skill that has taken years to devellop, only by entering difficult situations and streaching my physical and emotional capablities to their limits have W been able to add this to my perverbial toolset.
+Like all skills these are constantly in a state of devellopment, and I believe that by entering suitably challenging and engaging employment I will best be able to continue my personal and developmental growth.

+##### Examples

+###### Expirienced skiier and mountaineer:

+  - Staying calm is essential, as even the slightest lapse in concentration can at times result in potentially life threaterning consequences.
+  - maintaining effeicient coordination: relaying important infomation (snow condition, cravesce locations, cornices etc.), setting pitches/ belays, walking apline style.
+  - several years of climbing instruction volunteering in my late teens.
+  - staying patient when things go wrong, and making sensible and well informed decisions, such as turning back when weather conditions become problematic.
+  - taking on feedback and learning on the job: much of my current knowledge was gained by embarking on trips with expireienced individuals/ guides, where I have been able learn key mountain skills in a safe and secure environment.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Jul-Sept 2018)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner [PROVIDE EVIDENCE]